 The SOC Manager oversees the day-to-day operations of the SOC team and ensures that the organization’s systems and networks are secure and running smoothly.

-Some of the specific responsibilities of a SOC Manager may include the following:
+Some of the specific SOC Manager roles and responsibilities may include the following:

 Chief Information Security Officer (CISO)